1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! warning

-    - Make sure that you set the retraction distance and speed to the correct values for a direct drive!
+    Make sure that you set the retraction distance and speed to the correct values for a direct drive!
 In general, it's supposed to be something around 1mm distance and probabyl around 50mm speed.
-If you set the distance to a value which is too high (e.g. the default 6mm for the **Go** as a bowden drive), the melted filament might be pulled back too far and reaches the PTFE tube which leads to clogging.
+If you set the distance to a value which is too high (e.g. the default 6mm for the **Go** as a bowden drive), the melted filament might be pulled back too far and reaches the PTFE tube which might get clogged then.

 !!! tip